Navigation and Search in C++

 Anonymous bookmarks— are allowed in unlimited numbers so you can mark any line, which you think is worth returning to at some time in the future.
 They are indicated by the following icon on the left editor gutter:

-You can toggle bookmarks of this kind with F11 and navigate them from the bookmarks popup.
+You can toggle bookmarks of this kind and navigate them from the bookmarks popup.

 For more information, see Bookmarks